 The appearance of algae in your pool is the problem that all pool-owners want to avoid.
-Your face turns green with the algae and you don’t know how best to quickly restore your water quality and rid yourself of the algae.
+Your face turns green with the algae and you don’t know the best way to quickly restore your water quality and rid yourself of the algae.
 Don’t worry, every problem has a solution.
-Algae likes the conditions of your pool such as humidity, heat and light.
+Algae likes the conditions of your pool such as humidity, heat, and light.

 Cases where algae can develop

-Too long a hibernation period : In short, the longer you wait to put your pool into action, the more your water is missing out on treatments, this combined with high temperatures (internal and external), favors the appearance of algae.
+Too long a winterization period: In short, the longer you wait to put your pool into action, the more your water is missing out on treatments, this combined with high temperatures (internal and external), favors the appearance of algae.